In this week's Abundance Insider: Fake news AIs, the world’s first 1 GW energy storage project, and an ocean mapping breakthrough.

 Spotted by Marissa Brassfield / Written by Max Goldberg

 What it is: Twitter recently acquired Fabula AI, a startup that uses machine learning to identify fake news online.
-The AI uses algorithms that can learn and adapt to large, complex data sets, known as geometric deep learning.
+The Artificial Intelligence algorithms learn and adapt to large, complex data sets, known as geometric deep learning.
 The company uses the differences in how information is spread to determine its authenticity.
 Fabula AI enables a higher level of curation and identification of news as true or false, which it hopes will aid in “improving the health of the conversation” on Twitter.

 Why it's important: Social media sites, specifically Twitter, have received criticism for the spread of misinformation and falsified news.
 This higher level of curation will result in a more streamlined flow of valid information.
 If Twitter can regain the public's trust in its platform as a key source of factual information, it presents a massive threat to traditional news conglomerates.
 How might your company leverage the power of AI to build trust and reinforce authenticity in the information you share?
 Share on Facebook